s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/value_or_pointer.rst

          :name: dependencies
          :class: sectiontitle

-      For scalar parameters passed to oneMKL BLAS routines as pointers, the timing of pointer dereferencing depends on whether it is a USM-managed pointer or a raw pointer.
+      For scalar parameters passed to oneMath BLAS routines as pointers, the timing of pointer dereferencing depends on whether it is a USM-managed pointer or a raw pointer.